Naama-Shvalb/web-copilot/README.md

 1. **Download the release**:
    Download the packaged version of the extension from the latest release:
    - [Download Web Copilot v0.1.0-beta](https://github.com/user-attachments/files/18246730/dist.zip)

+   **Important**: Only download the Web Copilot v0.1.0-beta.zip file below.
+Ignore the “Source code” links as they are not functional builds of the extension.

 2. **Install the extension**:
    - Extract the `.zip` file to a folder.